lpinc/lpi-asset-loader/README.md

 ## Introduction

-LpiAssetLoader is a Zend Framework 2 module that helps configure the loading of front-end _custom_ or _bower_ javascript and css files and assets.
+LpiAssetLoader is a zend framework 2 - ZF2 - and zend framework 3 - ZF3 - module that helps configure the loading of front-end _custom_ or _bower_ javascript and css files and assets.

 This module can be especially handy if you need to load AMD javascript modules in your layouts or view scripts.